dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

     The resolution phase is responsible for performing moves, as needed to match up the register assignments across edges.

-    -    The critical edges are handled first.
-These are the most problematic, as there is no single location at which the moves can be added.
-We handle the critical edges from the source block, handling all critical edges from that block.
+    -    All of the critical edges are handled first.These are the most problematic, as there is no single location at which the moves can be added.
+This is done in a pass over all `BasicBlock`s with an outgoing critical edge, handling all critical edges from that block.
          The approach taken is:
            - First, eliminate any variables that always get the same register, or which are never live on an edge.